Bulls Injury Report Against The Kings

 The Chicago Bulls are hosting the Sacramento Kings in Illinois on Wednesday night, and their injury report for the game can be seen in the screenshot that is captured below from the NBA's official injury report.

-Lonzo Ball, Alex Caruso, Tyler Cook, Javonte Green, Zach LaVine, Marko Simonovic and Patrick Williams have all been ruled out for the game.
+Lonzo Ball, Alex Caruso, Tyler Cook, Zach LaVine, and Patrick Williams have all been ruled out for the game.

 The Bulls come into Wednesday night as the second seed in the Eastern Conference with a 37-21 record in the 58 games that they have played.

-Note: Update: Bulls Injury Report Against The Kings